wp-plugins/row-seats/readme.txt

 Very important to first press "Save Settings" button, even if you have not filled out all the information fields.
 The shortcode will work in any page or post.
 You can obtain the shortcode after you upload your seating chart (CSV file).
 Make sure that the shortcode starts with [showseats id=X] (X represents the id number).

+= What shortcodes are available for email templates? =

+You can go to our FAQ page to get the list of them http://www.rowseatsplugin.com/faq

+= My site is slow when Row Seats Core is activated, what can I do? =

+Row Seats top function is the ability to view and make live seat bookings.
+This “live” feature requires constant ajax calls process and thus it spends the site server’s resources, specially the bandwith.
+See more of an explanation here http://www.rowseatsplugin.com/prerequisite

 == Screenshots ==

 1. screenshot-1.png